AdvaitDeochakke/SBI_Sentiment_Analysis/README.md

 ## Other notes
 • preprocess_dataset exists in both .csv and .zip for convenience, I need to delete one of them later.
 Probably the .csv
 • senti_training_final.pdf is the colab notebook exported out, I had the 12.1 cuda locally and cba to get keras compatible one (used torch nightly earlier)
+• keras_test.ipynb is the file which I was originally doint the above in, before I realized 3 hours had passed and I was halfway through first iter (there just for evidence, redudnant in reality)